afelps/nvim-config/README.md

 ### Considerations
    The plugged folder is not included in this configuration.
 So you'll have to openup the `init.vim` file and type in `:PlugInstall` to install all the plugins correctly.
-   Some might have another dependencies that were not covered here.
+   Some might have other dependencies that were not covered here.
 If so, just follow the instructions.
-   For the coc plugin you should install them using `:CocInstall <coc package>`.
+   You should install the coc plugins using `:CocInstall <coc package>`.
    There are loads of coc packages like coc-java, coc-json, coc-sh, coc-xml, etc.

    By default this configuration will use `gruvbox` as the theme for nvim.